 The abuse of illegal drugs such as heroin can create devastating effects on a person’s mind and body.
 As with any other addictive substance, it’s vital to be able to recognize the signs of a problem.
 Additionally, being aware of heroin overdose symptoms is crucial.
 Learning about these symptoms can help save lives as we fight against this growing epidemic.
+For heroin addiction treatment in California, contact Soledad House today at 866.314.3222.

 What is Heroin?